jkakolwa/jkakolwa/README.md

 - 👋 Hi, I’m @jkakolwa
 - 👀 I’m interested in ...
-AI, Agriculture (Vertical Farming), Graphic, Python, C#, Gaming
+Graphic, Python, C#, Gaming
 - 🌱 I’m currently learning ...
 Graphic, Gaming, C#
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...